 “And are you satisfied now?”

 Tala grinned and snatched up her shotgun.
-“Let’s go bag ourselves a Tabby cat.”
+“Let’s go bag ourselves a kitty cat.”

 Tala picked the lock on the front door and they went upstairs.
 The was no immediate sign of the kasha demon, but Tala noticed one of the windows propped open with a security latch, just wide enough to allow a cat through.
-Aiva inspected the window as well, before moving back to the door.
+Aiva pulled out a piece of chalk and inspected the window as well, before moving back to the door.
 Tala continued to scan the room, but saw no other signs of life.

 “Should we have brought some treats?
 Ball of yarn, maybe?”